Licchavi Lyceum

 d) Conc. sulphuric acid and sodium carbonate solution

-Answer: b) Dil. sulphuric acid and sodium carbonate
+Answer: c) Dil. sulphuric acid and sodium bicarbonate solution

 41. Which of the following bacterial diseases is called splenic fever?